dz4k/matms1/proje_yazısı.md

 __a.
 Veritabanı oluşturulması__

 - a.1.
 Firebase kurulumu
 - a.2.
-Veritabanı şemasının oluşturulması
+Admin SDK kurulumu

 __b.
 Matematik yazımı__